nextflow-io/nextflow/docs/azure.rst

 azure.batch.accountKey                          The batch service account key. azure.batch.endpoint                            The batch service endpoint e.g. ``https://nfbatch1.westeurope.batch.azure.com``.
 azure.batch.location                            The batch service location e.g. ``westeurope``.
-This is not needed when the endpoint is specified. azure.batch.autoPoolMode                        Enable the automatic creation of batch pools depending on the pipeline resources demand (default: ``true``) azure.batch.allowPoolCreation                   Enable the automatic creation of batch pools specified in the Nextflow configuration file (default: ``false``) azure.batch.deleteJobsOnCompletion              Enable the automatic deletion of jobs created by the pipeline execution (default: ``true``). azure.batch.deletePoolsOnCompletion             Enable the automatic deletion of compute node pools upon pipeline completion (default: ``false``). azure.batch.copyToolInstallMode                 Specify where the `azcopy` tool used by Nextflow.
+This is not needed when the endpoint is specified. azure.batch.autoPoolMode                        Enable the automatic creation of batch pools depending on the pipeline resources demand (default: ``true``). azure.batch.allowPoolCreation                   Enable the automatic creation of batch pools specified in the Nextflow configuration file (default: ``false``). azure.batch.deleteJobsOnCompletion              Enable the automatic deletion of jobs created by the pipeline execution (default: ``true``). azure.batch.deletePoolsOnCompletion             Enable the automatic deletion of compute node pools upon pipeline completion (default: ``false``). azure.batch.copyToolInstallMode                 Specify where the `azcopy` tool used by Nextflow.
 When ``node`` is specified it's copied once during the pool creation.
-When ``task`` is provider, it's installed for each task execution (default: ``node``) azure.batch.pools.<name>.vmType                 Specify the virtual machine type used by the pool identified with ``<name>``. azure.batch.pools.<name>.vmCount                Specify the number of virtual machines provisioned by the pool identified with ``<name>``. azure.batch.pools.<name>.maxVmCount             Specify the max of virtual machine when using auto scale option. azure.batch.pools.<name>.autoScale              Enable autoscaling feature for the pool identified with ``<name>``. azure.batch.pools.<name>.scaleFormula           Specify the scale formula for the pool identified with ``<name>``.
+When ``task`` is provider, it's installed for each task execution (default: ``node``). azure.batch.pools.<name>.vmType                 Specify the virtual machine type used by the pool identified with ``<name>``. azure.batch.pools.<name>.vmCount                Specify the number of virtual machines provisioned by the pool identified with ``<name>``. azure.batch.pools.<name>.maxVmCount             Specify the max of virtual machine when using auto scale option. azure.batch.pools.<name>.autoScale              Enable autoscaling feature for the pool identified with ``<name>``. azure.batch.pools.<name>.scaleFormula           Specify the scale formula for the pool identified with ``<name>``.
 See Azure Batch `scaling documentation <https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling>`_ for details. azure.batch.pools.<name>.scaleInterval          Specify the interval at which to automatically adjust the Pool size according to the autoscale formula.
-The minimum and maximum value are 5 minutes and 168 hours respectively (default: `10 mins`) azure.batch.pools.<name>.schedulePolicy         Specify the scheduling policy for the pool identified with ``<name>``.
-It can be either ``spread`` or ``pack`` (default: ``spread``). azure.batch.registry.server                     Specify the container registry from which to pull the Docker images (default: ``docker.io``, requires ``nf-azure@0.9.8``). azure.batch.registry.userName                   Specify the username to connect to a private container registry (requires ``nf-azure@0.9.8``). azure.batch.registry.password                   Specify the password to connect to a private container registry (requires ``nf-azure@0.9.8``).
+The minimum and maximum value are 5 minutes and 168 hours respectively (default: `10 mins`). azure.batch.pools.<name>.schedulePolicy         Specify the scheduling policy for the pool identified with ``<name>``.
+It can be either ``spread`` or ``pack`` (default: ``spread``). azure.batch.pools.<name>.privileged             Enable the task to run with elevated access.
+Ignored if `runAs` is set (default: ``false``). azure.batch.pools.<name>.runAs                  Specify the username under which the task is run.
+The user must already exist on each node of the pool. azure.batch.registry.server                     Specify the container registry from which to pull the Docker images (default: ``docker.io``, requires ``nf-azure@0.9.8``). azure.batch.registry.userName                   Specify the username to connect to a private container registry (requires ``nf-azure@0.9.8``). azure.batch.registry.password                   Specify the password to connect to a private container registry (requires ``nf-azure@0.9.8``).